arpg/Documentation/Installation/README.md

 #### Vicalib
 1. Get Vicalib from https://github.com/arpg/vicalib
-2. ccmake and make normally.
+2. ccmake and make install normally.
 3. If you compile with Clang and get errors saying that `shared_ptr` does not belong to `std::`, probably your `libstdc++` implementation is old (e.g. version 6.0.9 shipped with GCC 4.2.1) and you should update it.
 Alternatively, use GCC to build Vicalib.